alexcarpenter/alexcarpenter-11ty/src/case-studies/nationbuilder.md

 ---
-favorite: true
-order: 2
+order: 4
-title: "NationBuilder"
+title: "NationBuilder.com"
 team: "NationBuilder"
-summary: "Developed a new homepage to showcase the leaders who are using NationBuilder and highlight features from the new control&nbsp;panel."
+description: "Developed a new homepage to showcase the leaders who are using NationBuilder and highlight features from the new control&nbsp;panel."
 year: "2019"
 roles:
   - "Front-end development"